caigwatkin/caigwatkin.github.io/resume.md

 - Solutioning and building, from scratch, a suite of web apps and API microservices for various business needs.
 - Production release with LocalCover's first seller, Newegg CA, was achieved within the first 8 months.
 - Cai's role was initially more API (back-end) focused, delivering many foundational features whilst creating and collaboratively evolving the API microservices' software framework.
-- Among other achievements, Cai engineered the identity and access management service, which all API requests to our microservices utilised.
+- Among other achievements, Cai engineered the identity and access management service, which all API requests to the microservices utilised.

 ## Other industry experience